 The requirement to have in place a "Shrinkage and Leakage Model" (SLM) is specified in the Special Standard Conditions of the Transporter Licence.
-The Framework for the Appointment of an Independent Shrinkage Expert (hereafter the "Framework") will detail how the Independent Shrinkage Expert (ISE) will annually develop the Independent Shrinkage Model (ISM), Independent Shrinkage Model Methodology (ISMM) to create an accurate account of Shrinkage.
-Where there is a difference between the quantity of Shrinkage that is calculated via the SLM and ISM, the ISE will recommend to Transporters and Ofgem that at Shrinkage Multiplication Eactor and Independent Shrinkage Charge (ISC) is used.
+Thise Framework for the Appointment and Operation of an Independent Shrinkage Expert (hereafter the "Framework") will detail how the Independent Shrinkage Expert (ISE) will annually develop the Independent Shrinkage Model (ISM), Independent Shrinkage Model Methodology (ISMM), and the Independent Shrinkage Statement (ISS) to create an accurate account of Shrinkage.
+Where there is a difference between the quantity of Shrinkage that is calculated via the SLM and ISM, the ISE will recommend to Transporters and Ofgem that an Independent Shrinkage Charge (ISC) is used.
 If approved by Ofgem, Transporters will be obliged to purchase gas to cover the ISC.
-This will enable Transporters to accurately purchase gas to cover any losses.
+This will enable tely purchase gas to cover any k